-Students who accept this challenge are awarded the degree of Bachelor of Arts With Honors or Bachelor of Science With Honors on the recommendation of the Honors Committee and upon completion of the requirements for one of the two paths described below: Honors Through Project or Honors Through Course Work.
+Students who accept this challenge are awarded with the degree of Bachelor of Arts with Honors or Bachelor of Science with Honors on the recommendation of the Honors Committee and upon completion of ten hours of community engagement per year and the requirements for one of the two paths described below: Honors Through Project or Honors Through Course Work.

-Entering the Program.
-The Honors degree program is open to full-time students of superior ability.
-The Honors Committee sets the standards for admission to the program, annually reviews the progress of the students in the program, and recommends the awarding of the degree of Bachelor of Arts With Honors or Bachelor of Science With Honors.
+Entering the Program: The honors degree program is open to full-time students of superior ability.
+The Honors Committee sets the standards for admission to the program, annually reviews the progress of the students in the program, and recommends the awarding of the degree of Bachelor of Arts with Honors or Bachelor of Science with Honors.
 Interested students should consult the director of the honors program for current-year policies and guidelines.

-All students intending to pursue an honors degree must complete the following requirements:
+In addition to the bachelor degree requirements outlined in this bulletin, all students intending to pursue an honors degree must complete the following requirements: